alchemy-web-bootcamp-spring-2019/bootcamp-prep/class01-dev-environment/mob-programming.md

 Mob programming is a cutting-edge software development practice; therefore you may or may not find work at a company that uses mob programming.

-However due to the problems that mob programming solves in terms of elevated software quality, improved safety, elimination of bugs, accelerated learning, reduction of waste through rework, meetings, and handoffs, has made this a core practice at Alchemy.
+However due to the problems that mob programming solves in terms of elevated software quality, improved safety, elimination of bugs, accelerated learning, reduction of waste through rework, meetings, and handoffs, it has become a core practice at Alchemy in both our student cohorts and our App Lab consultancy.

 Mobbing is a skill!
 Use your time in the mobs well and work to become a better Driver, Navigator, and Mobber.